Three certainties: Certainty of objects

 The holder of a mere power is therefore free to do what he wants with the property he holds; if he fails to consider his exercise of the power, the courts may force him to do so.
 The leading test for mere powers is the "any given postulant" test, laid down in Re Gulbenkian.
 This states that the trustees must be able to say with certainty, when a potential beneficiary comes before them, that he either is or is not a beneficiary.

 Discretionary trusts are trusts which require that the trustees exercise their powers, in the same way as a fixed trust, but allow some discretion in how to do so, in a similar manner to mere powers.
 Since trustees hold the discretionary power to choose how to act under an established boundary set out by the settlor of a trust, evidential certainty is not relevant and does not affect discretionary trusts anyway.
 The leading test of certainty of objects here is also the "any given postulant test", applied to discretionary trusts in McPhail v Doulton.
 The courts attempted to mitigate this test in Re Baden’s Deed Trusts (no 2); however, all three judges of the Court of Appeal gave separate reasons.
 Stamp LJ had an approach based entirely on the facts, with no greater impact on certainty of objects.
 Sachs LJ took the approach that the burden of proof was on the claimants to prove they were beneficiaries, not on the trustees to prove the trust was valid.
 Megaw LJ, however, took the approach that a trust could be valid, even with uncertain beneficiaries, if there was a "core number" of beneficiaries who were certain.
-Megaw LJ's stand reflects the current position.
-Otherwise, trusts would have been failed if there is one individual who cannot be said to be the "given postulant".